 Remedy:

-Managers should conduct performance reviews regularly and note any noticeable changes in an individual’s attitude towards their work.
+Managers should conduct performance reviews regularly and note any noticeable changes in an individual’s attitude toward their work.

 By doing so, they can identify which employee is creating strife within the team and take appropriate action against them before things get out of hand.